 Tabuhan – The Bali hornet

-Tabuhan ('ta-boo-an') – a largish, lazy-looking, dark-chocolate-coloured hornet – make it their daily business to find and colonise areas of your house that you rarely clean, use or can reach.
+Tabuhan ('ta-boo-an') – a largish, lazy-flying, dark-chocolate-coloured hornet – make it their daily business to find and colonise areas of your house that you rarely clean, use or can reach.
 They look pretty passive – weighing in at about 3 or 4 cms, they have long, dangly legs when they fly, and make spherical, grey, clay-like homes where they hatch their young larvae.

-They'll buzz you like a Fed chopper and eyeball you, and if they don't think they can eat you or make a home on you, they'll leave you alone.
+They'll buzz you like a Fed chopper, and eyeball you, and if they don't think they can eat you or make a home on you, they'll leave you alone.
 You're not their main course.

 Rule number one?
 Don't make them angry.
 When you see one inside your home, don't flit about all over the place like you're at a Saturday morning Ecstatic Dance Session.
 Watch it until you see where its home is.
 Grab a can of insecticide, and when it comes near you, spray at it.
 And if it makes a dash for you, spray it again.